jokob-sk/NetAlertX/front/plugins/README_DE.md

 > ON ns.MAC = dv.dev_MAC
 > ```
 >
-> Required `CMD` setting example with above query (you can set `"type": "label"` if you want it to make uneditable in the UI):
+> Required `CMD` setting beispiel with above query (you can set `"type": "label"` if you want it to make uneditable in the UI):
 >
 > ```json
 > {